Last Updated on

 Why Words Can Be Racist

-Note that I am not talking merely about the n-word here, but also the German word “Mohr” (“Moor” in English).
+Note that I am not talking merely about the n-word here, but also the German word “Mohr” (“moor” in English).
 While it’s becoming common knowledge that the n-word is unacceptable, many are still reluctant to accept the same truth with regards to similar words.
-So let’s take a closer look at that.
+So let’s take a closer look at the m-word.

-In Old High German the word “mōr” was also a synonym for the devil (I believe that’s negative enough, no?).
+In Old High German the word “mōr” was a synonym for the devil (I believe that’s pretty negative as well).